-Dynamics 365 is a metadata-driven application which we sometimes need to create an Action to be executed on multiple entities, so we can use Global Action in Dynamics 365.
+Dynamics 365 is a metadata-driven application which we sometimes need to create an Action to be executed on multiple entities.
+This way, we can use Global Action regarding Dynamics 365 API.

 Actions are a form of process.
 You may invoke custom actions directly from a workflow or dialog without writing a code.